DYANE N. SHERWOOD, PhD

 "The Embodied Psyche: Movement, Sensation, Affect"

-This chapter focuses on recent cognitive and neurophysiological research, including the nature of empahy, mirror neurons and von Economo neurons.
-It concludes with a questioning of a contemporary view that mind emerges from the activity of the brain and cautions against over interpreting the "hard" evidence to arrive at a theory of mind.
+This chapter focuses on recent cognitive and neuroimaging research, including topics such as the nature of empathy, mirror neurons, and von Economo neurons.
+Contemporary brain research is consistent with many of Jung's theories, yet we do not depend of hard science to validate what we learn about the mind.
+Conversely, one must be cautious about overinterpreting the "hard" evidence to arrive at a theory of mind.

 In: Body Mind and Healing after Jung: A space of questions.